Are Genital Desensitizers Safe To Use?

 References

 Hieger MA, Afeld JL, Cumpston KL, Wills BK.
-Topical Benzocaine and Methemoglobinemia.
+Topical benzocaine and methemoglobinemia.
 Am J Ther.
-2017 Sep/Oct;24(5):e596-e598.
+2017;24(5):e596-e598.

 Marra DE, Yip D, Fincher EF, Moy RL.
 Systemic toxicity from topically applied lidocaine in conjunction with fractional photothermolysis.
 Arch Dermatol.
-2006 Aug;142(8):1024-6.
+2006;142(8):1024-1026.

 Lin F, Chang WH, Su YJ, Tsai CH.
 Cardiovascular complications resulting from topical lidocaine application.
-Int J Gerontol 2008;24(4):229-232.
+Int J Gerontol.
+2008;24(4):229-232.

 Poisoned?